colinxy/colinxy.github.io/_posts/2015-11-08-print-math-beautifully.md

 - 2. include the MathJax library.
 In this case, you have to use HTML tags, add the following line at the end of the markdown file.
+     You can also add inline $\LaTeX$ support by following instructions here: <https://tex.stackexchange.com/questions/27633/mathjax-inline-mode-not-rendering>.

 ```
 <script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>